 My thoughts on forming an LLC with LegalZoom

 Founded in 2001, California-based LegalZoom bills itself as an online legal technology company seeking to reshape the legal industry by offering convenient, affordable, high quality legal solutions.
-According to the LegalZoom website, over the past 15 years LegalZoom has provided services to close to four million families and small businesses making it one of the leading companies of its kind on the web.
+According to the LegalZoom website, over the past 15 years LegalZoom has provided services to close to 4 million families and small businesses, making it one of the leading companies of its kind on the web.